SAP-archive/teched2020-DEV164/exercises/ex3/README.md

 </f:GridList>
 ````

-4. Switch the browser tab and perform a refresh to see how the UI5 application changed its user interface.
+4. Switch browser tabs and refresh to see the updated UI5 application.
 <br>![](images/03_03_0010.png)

 ## Exercise 3.4 - Add Data Binding

-After adding the `sap.f.GridList` control, you have to connect the control to the sensor data.
-Therefore, UI5 provides an mechanism called *Data Binding*.
+After adding the `sap.f.GridList` control, you'll need to connect the control to the sensor data.
+For this, UI5 provides a mechanism called *Data Binding*.

 1. Open the `Sensors.view.xml` located under `SensorManager/webapp/view`.

-2. Bind the `items` aggregation of the `sap.f.GridList` to path `sensorModel>/sensors`. `sensorModel`references your recently defined model and `/sensors` points to the property inside.
-As this is an array with several entries you additionally would like to define a sorting and grouping with the according direction.
-In the `sorter` you can configure this by using the according properties.
+2. Bind the `items` aggregation of the `sap.f.GridList` to the path `sensorModel>/sensors`.
+Here, `sensorModel` is  the name of your recently defined data model, and `/sensors` points to a property inside it.
+As this is an array with several entries, you'd probably like to define sorting and grouping as well.
+In the `sorter` you can configure this by using the properties available:

 ***SensorManager/webapp/view/Sensors.view.xml***